North Wales Society of Architects: Design Consultation

 NWSA offers a design review panel to provide impartial expert advice on the quality of designs submitted to local authority Planning Departments across North Wales.

 Regalia

 The Society's Presidential Chain of Office was designed in 1954 by Fattorini and Sons of Birmingham of hallmarked sterling silver finished in polished hard gold plate and vitreous enamelled in three colours.
 Between 1961 and 1994 the Society presented a Past President Medal, similarly designed and produced by Fattorini.
 This custom was reinstated in 2017.

 Presidents

-As of October 2022, the Society has been served by 45 presidents in its 94-year history, amongst them many celebrated luminaries of the profession.
-Whilst there are inconsistencies in the years in office quoted below, due to Annual General Meetings being held at various times throughout the year, with the exception of the Second World War Presidents have served a fixed two-year term.
-For consistency and in the interests of historical accuracy, the dates shown are therefore taken directly from the Chain of Office.
+As of February 2024, the Society has been served by 46 presidents in its 97-year history, amongst them many celebrated luminaries of the profession.

+Whilst there are inconsistencies in the years in office quoted below, due to Annual General Meetings being held at various times throughout the year, with the exception of the Second World War Presidents have served a single fixed two-year term.